ObsMod/pylawr/docs/source/user/plot/layer.rst

 The plot-object resulting out of the call to *pcolormesh* is stored within the *plot_stroe* attribute of the :py:class:`~pylawr.plot.layer.RadarFieldLayer`.
-Thereby it is possible to reference the plot-object for the creation of a colorbar.
+Thereby, it is possible to reference the plot-object for the creation of a colorbar.

 Colorbar layer